What We’ve Learnt about Maths Revision for KS2 SATs

 Over 50,000 Year 6 pupils have now been through our specific programme of maths revision for KS2 SATs, so we wanted to share what we’ve learnt to help you support your own Year 6 pupils for their 2020 SATs.

-It’s also worth your reading as you start your maths revision journey, this post on the results of the KS2 SATs results QLA for 2016, the KS2 SATs results QLA 2017 and the KS2 SATs results QLA 2017 as they’ll give you a great starting point as to the specific topics to cover.
+It’s also worth your reading as you start your maths revision journey, this post on the results of the KS2 SATs results QLA for 2016, the KS2 SATs results QLA 2017 and the KS2 SATs results QLA 2018 as they’ll give you a great starting point as to the specific topics to cover.

 We didn’t start from here!
 Over the years, the ‘Consolidation’ phase of our KS2 SATs Intervention Programme (the spring term phase where our dedicated SATs revision lessons are used) has changed almost beyond all recognition as we refine and rework it in response to teacher and pupil responses, and, increasingly what we know about how the brain best learns and revises.